akobr/mono.me/docs/Monorepo/mrepo-cli.md

 - creating
   - new workstead: create a new workstead
   - new project: create a new project
+  - new repository: initiate a new mono repository
 - building
-  - build: build, clear, restore, test or run current location
+  - build: build, clear, restore, test, pack or run current location
 - versioning
   - show versions: show details about all versions of a current location
   - new version: create a new version definition file